home / writing

 Making Scripts Global

-Create a directory for your personal scripts:
+I created a directory for my personal scripts:

 mkdir -p ~/.local/bin